druidim/cart253/assignments/art-jam/art-jam-attempt-2-banana-avoids-mouse/README.md

 The movement of the banana and the user were directly copied from the conditionals challenge.

-The constrain that keeps the banana on-screen was references from the Mr. Furious challenge.
+The constrain that keeps the banana on-screen was referenced from the Mr. Furious challenge.

 The shape of the banana was made by modifying the handle from the umbrella challenge.